Gozinih/MB_HydroSim_CustomCode/README.md

 > Gozini, H., Asadzadeh, M., Stadnyk, T. A., Riddell, P., & Tolossa, H. (2025).
 > *Integrated Water Resources and Hydropower Generation Modelling in a Complex, Cold Regions River-Reservoir System.*
 > Manuscript submitted for publication to *Sustainable Water Resources Management*.

----

-### 🧠 Data and Code Availability
-All code in this repository is open and reproducible.
-Proprietary datasets from Manitoba Hydro and the Government of Manitoba are **not shared** due to confidentiality agreements.

-### 📜 License

-This project is released under the [MIT License](./LICENSE).
-Users may freely modify and reuse the code under the condition that confidential or restricted data are **not reintroduced** into public versions of the software.